Art and culture in New Land

 Land art

-New Land is home to some epic examples of the movement known as land art.
+New Land is home to some epic examples of the art movement known as land art.
 These works by internationally renowned artists were influenced by the newness of the landscape.
-Nine pieces of incredible land art are scattered across the polder: travel to Lelystad to see world-famous artist Antony Gormley’s Exposure, a 26-metre-tall structure of metal beams in the shape of a crouching man or The Green Cathedral - a formation of 178 poplar trees, modelled on the Gothic cathedral in Reims by Dutch artist Marinus Boezem.
+Nine pieces of incredible land art are scattered across the polder: travel to Lelystad to see world-famous artist Antony Gormley’s Exposure, a 26-metre-tall structure of metal beams in the shape of a crouching man.
+Or, just outside Almere, check out Marinus Boezem’s The Green Cathedral - a formation of 178 poplar trees, modelled on the Gothic cathedral in Reims - and Daniel Libeskind’s Polderland Garden of Love and Fire.
 You can tour all the works in a day if you’re travelling by car, and guided tours take place all summer with special events during Land Art Weekend in June.

-Almere’s modern skyline elegantly fuses contemporary design with elements of nature.
-Here, you will find work by many world-famous architects, including the iconic undulating designs of Rem Koolhaas and his firm OMA, who conceptualised pedestrian-friendly planning for the city centre.
+New Land's modern skylines elegantly fuse modern design with elements of nature.
+In Almere, you will find work by many world-famous architects, including the undulating designs of Rem Koolhaas and his firm OMA, who conceptualised the pedestrian-friendly planning for the city centre.
 Don't miss The Wave by René van Zuuk - a seven-storey building which starts as a rectangular block at one end, but the front heaves outwards at the other end in the shape of a wave, as if the building itself is moving.
-The outside is covered in layered aluminium sheets in a grey-green that echoes the colour of the adjacent Weerwater Lake.
-Download the free Discover Almere Photography Tour interactive audio tour and let photographer Richard Terborg introduce you to the city's most impressive architecture.
+Discover all Almere’s architecture and street art - such as the iconic ‘Ally Stairs’ by Kamp Seedorf - with a guided tour or a walking tour flyer from VVV Almere.
+Alternatively, join the Discover Almere Photography Tour for an interactive audio guide led by photographer Richard Terborg.
+Or check out this map of all of Lelystad's new street art murals.

 Kunstlinie Theatre